 Ingredients: Moisture-focused, but not Byrdie-clean

 The formula also features silk extracts in three parts: fibroin, sericin, and silk powder.
-Together, the trio creates a blurring effect on your pores and helps create the seamless base for your foundation.
+Together, the trio creates a blurring effect on your pores and helps create the seamless base for your foundation, according to the brand.

 The Feel: Like liquified silk